Climate Change and Environmental Sustainability Initiative

 Further expansion of this initiative is planned through the procurement of additional segregated bins and the strengthening of recycling loops, contributing to circular economy principles.

-Sustainable Transport and Emissions Reduction
+Sustainable Transport and Carbon Emissions Reduction

-Air Quality and Environmental Monitoring
+Air Quality Index Improvement Initiatives & Environmental Monitoring Practices

 BNU is building a robust environmental monitoring system to track and respond to on-campus air quality concerns.
 Current and planned actions include:

-• Installation of air quality sensors for PM2.5, PM10, NOx, and CO₂
+• Installation of 5+ air quality sensors for PM2.5, PM10, NOx, and CO₂

 • Ongoing calculation of carbon emissions across operations